lordskidgod/MxConsole/README.md

 > **Never commit or share your bot token publicly.** Keep them secure to prevent unauthorized access to your bot.

 - Open the `.env` file in the root directory.
-- Replace the placeholders with your actual Discord bot token, client ID, guild ID, etc.:
+- Update with your Discord bot token and server specifics.

 ```env
 TOKEN=DISCORD_BOT_TOKEN                   # Replace with your bot token